 Blessedly, Cleary has also translated numerous other ancient martial arts texts and released them all on Shambhala.
 Anyone interested in this foundational knowledge should check out some of the following: The Art of War, The Book of Leadership and Strategy, The Japanese Art of War, Mastering the Art of War.

-The most fascinating link to martial arts, and just what I was hoping for in terms of spiking my interest, is the clear connection between Taoism, Buddhism, and kicking the you know what out of someone, or in Musashi’s case, slicing your opponent apart with either your long or short sword.
+The most fascinating link to martial arts, and just what I was hoping for in terms of spiking my interest, is the clear connection between Taoism, Buddhism, and kicking the you know what out of someone, or in Musashi’s case, slicing your opponent apart with the wakizashi and ninja sword selection at katanasale.com, or handed down from another to you for such a purpose.

 I am not kidding.